 recognition, like something never again to be

-repeated, like a river of events without a past, now or future.
+repeated, like a river of events without a past, present or future.
 Pure

-Universal Beauty of the cosmic Void cleared from
+Universal Beauty of the cosmic Void has been

-The Formal Aesthetic deals with the Beauty not in a natural way
+The Formal Aesthetics deal with the Beauty not in a

-universal way, independent from any observer.
-Unfortunately, some
+universal way, independent from any observer and the term Sublime is

-mathematical ideas have been deeply involved in this concept presented in more detailed text.
+have been deeply involved in this concept presented in more detailed text.

 Any visual effect for a human should be regarded as belonging to